 With increasing numbers of Americans living longer, many are finding themselves under guardianship.
 The guardian appointed may be a family member or friend, or a guardianship services provider (a “professional” guardian or guardianship company, or a public guardian).

 In many cases, the guardian is honest and hardworking.
-Unfortunately, in some cases, however, the guardian abuses or exploits the person the guardianship was put in place to protect.
+However in some cases, the guardian abuses or exploits the person the guardianship was put in place to protect.
 The exact magnitude of this problem is not known, but the growing number of articles in the popular press (news reports, single articles and series) tell the story.
 And now, the story is told on film!